varneberg/gaga/README.md

 # Golang-CICD
+## About

-This repository will(when I learn go) be a collection of usefull CICD tools written in golang to be used in different DevOps/SRE environments.
+This repository will be a collection of usefull CICD tools written in golang to be used in different DevOps/SRE environments.

+Currently supports adding labels to pull requests